konradp/PiratesPublic/README.md

 Please bear in mind that I can't share publicly many of the assets that I used for the game as Unity Asset Store licence forbids me to it.
 I will however put list of all the assets I used in my game, so you can use them as you need to.

 Game was made using Unity version 2020.1.6f1.
-All assets are licenced under BSD 3, with the exception of those listed in credits file.
+All files in this repo are licenced under BSD 3, with the exception of those listed in credits file.
 If I forgot, missinterpreted or missused any asset that is the part of the project, please let me know, either via emailing me directly, or using issues tab of Github